delfick/photons/docs/start/interacting/sender_interface.rst

 The ``State`` packet from a ``Get`` packet will always be the current state of the device.

-Some packets like ``GetService`` or ``SetColorZones`` can potentially return multiple packets in reply.
+Some packets like ``GetService`` or :ref:`SetColorZones <MultizoneMessages.SetColorZones>` can potentially return multiple packets in reply.
 Photons knows about these packets and will determine when the device has returned all the packets for you.
 Photons will not return any of the packets until all of them have been received in case it needs to retry the original packet.

 When you send a message you can either wait for all the packets to return to you and get back a list of responses, or you can asynchronously stream the